umbraco/UmbracoDocs/Development-Guidelines/building-angular-project.md

 # Working with the backoffice UI AngularJs project

 ## Overview
-From Umbraco 7 has a slightly unorthodox project structure, compared to a normal ASP.NET project.
+Umbraco has a slightly unorthodox project structure, compared to a normal ASP.NET project.
 This is by design, a choice from the beginning to embrace a much larger group than the developers who know how to use Visual Studio.

 As a result, the Umbraco UI is not a Visual Studio project, but a collection of folders and files, following certain conventions, and a small configuration file called `gulpfile` - we will get to the gulp part in a moment.